jake-knerr/js-style-guide/README.md

 #### Habitually making all abbreviations (acronyms and initialisms) uppercase is discouraged.
 Instead, prefer to apply the same naming techniques to abbreviations that are applied to normal words.

-The only exception is if the abbreviation appears after the first word in a compound name, then capitalizing the abbreviation is allowed.
-E.G. `userID, spaceAgencyNASA` are acceptable.

 > Why?
 To be consistent with this guide's naming rules.
 For example, uppercase has a specific meaning in this guide and contravening this meaning because the name is an abbreviation is confusing.

+The only exception is if the abbreviation appears after a word in a compound name, then capitalizing the abbreviation is allowed.
+E.G. `userID, spaceAgencyNASA` are acceptable.

 ```javascript
 // discouraged